honzamach/msms/doc/_pages/manual_overview.rst

   * **ca_certs**

     Certificates of the additional certificate authorities, that are not preset on target hosts by default.
-Contents of this directory are used in :ref:`feature-certified <section-role-feature-certified>` role.
+Contents of this directory are used in :ref:`certified <section-role-certified>` role.

   * **host_certs**

     Host certificates including private keys.
 Certificates for each host are inside the directory with the same name as is the host name.
 It works similarly to Ansible`s `host_vars <http://docs.ansible.com/ansible/intro_inventory.html#host-variables>`__ directory.
-Again, contents of this directory are used in :ref:`feature-certified <section-role-feature-certified>` role.
+Again, contents of this directory are used in :ref:`certified <section-role-certified>` role.

   * *secrets.yml*